codybenlewis/CBL-Personal-Website/_posts/2020-05-12-Concerts-I've-Been-To.md

 [Retirement Party](https://open.spotify.com/artist/6scS2RlUYZHwgNWfMfviOL?si=9p3p7ZBoT36HFJQge-2Pcg){:target="_blank"},
 and so many others whose shows I was supposed to see in 2020, but were cancelled or indefinitely postponed.

-When it’s safe again, I'll once again be that awkward tall guy just outside of the mosh pit, blocking everyone else's view because I got there early.
+When it’s safe again, I'll once again be that awkward tall guy standing just barely outside of the mosh pit.

 <span id="thelist"></span>
 ## The List